Videogaming: Newbies Guide to Elder Scrolls Online

 - Attributes: You will need both Health and Stamina (or Magicka if you are going for a Magicka tank).
 Probably put equal points is both, maybe a bit more in Health if you are going full hardcore tank.

 - Armor: All Heavy, or 5 Heavy, 1 Medium, 1 Light.
 But mainly Heavy, you’ll be getting hit a lot :-)

-- Undaunted Skills: Inner Fire is a MUST since it’s the only long range taunt in the game — and it has a nice Synergy as well that can be triggered by other members of your team for extra damage.
+- Undaunted Skills: Inner Fire is a must since it’s one of only two long range taunts in the game — and it has a nice Synergy as well that can be triggered by other members of your team for extra damage.
 Bone Shield is also a good defensive skill with a really useful Synergy that gives the whole team a shield bonus.